Hero Background

 3. TestLodge

 TestLodge is a lightweight test case management tool built specifically for manual testing workflows.
 It helps QA teams create, organize, and execute test cases through a clean interface that requires minimal setup.
-Its integrations with Jira, Bugzilla, and Mantis make defect management seamless without forcing teams to switch between multiple platforms constantly.
+Its integrations with Jira, Bugzilla, and Mantis connect defect management directly to test execution without forcing teams to switch between multiple platforms.

 testlodge home page